PlayStation Architecture

 This chip also provides the following capabilities:

-512 KB of DRAM (called ‘Sound RAM’) are provided as audio buffer.
-This memory is accessible from the CPU (only through DMA) and the CD controller.
-Although games only have 508 KB available to store samples, the rest is reserved by the SPU to process Audio CD music.
-This amount is reduced even further if reverb is activated.
+512 KB of DRAM (called ‘Sound RAM’) is provided as an audio buffer.
+This memory is accessible by the CPU (via DMA) and the CD controller.
+Nevertheless, games have access to only 508 KB to store samples, while the rest is reserved by the SPU to process Audio CD music.
+This amount is further reduced when reverb is enabled.

-The CD controller is also able to send samples directly to the audio mixer without going through the audio buffer or requiring CPU intervention.
-Samples can also be compressed using the ‘XA’ encoding, which the SPU can decode on the fly.
+The CD controller can also send samples directly to the audio mixer without passing through the audio buffer or requiring CPU intervention.
+Samples can also be compressed using ‘XA’ encoding, which the SPU can decode in real time.

 The streaming era

-Similarly to the Saturn, games are no longer dependent on music sequencing or pre-defined waveforms, and thanks to the amount of storage available on the CD-ROM medium, developers can store fully produced samples and just stream them to the audio chip.
+Similarly to the Saturn, games are no longer dependent on music sequencing or predefined waveforms, and thanks to the extensive storage available on the CD-ROM medium, developers can store fully produced samples and just stream them directly to the audio chip.

 I/O

-There are two I/O ports (Serial and Parallel) available for add-ons.
-However, these were removed in later revisions of the console due to lack of adoption and the fact that they could potentially be used to crack the copy protection system.
+Two I/O ports - Serial and Parallel - were originally available for add-ons.
+However, these were removed in later revisions of the console due to low adoption and concerns that they could be exploited to bypass the copy protection system.

 CD subsystem

-The block controlling the CD drive is an interesting area, you can imagine it as a separate computer living inside the PlayStation.
+The block responsible for controlling the CD drive is an interesting area, you can imagine it as a separate computer living inside the PlayStation.

 Image

-The subsystem somewhat resembles a typical CD reader everyone had at their home, except with the tweaks Sony implemented in the Sub-CPU program to perform anti-piracy checks.
+The subsystem somewhat resembles the typical CD drive everyone had at their home, albeit with particular tweaks Sony implemented in the Sub-CPU program to perform anti-piracy checks.

 Front ports

-The controller and the Memory Card slots are electrically identical [20], so the address of each one is hardcoded.
+The console features four front-facing sockets: two for game controllers and two for Memory Cards (used to store game saves).
+All four slots are electrically identical [22], so the address of each one is hardcoded.
 Additionally, Sony altered the physical shape of the ports to avoid accidents.

-Communication with these devices is accomplished using a serial interface.
-Commands sent from the console will be delivered to one of the two slots (either ‘mem. card 0’ and ‘controller 0’, or ‘mem. card 1’ and ‘controller 1’).
-Then, both accessories will answer with their unique identifiers, this will allow the console to focus on a particular type of device (memory card or controller) from now on.
+Communication with these devices is accomplished through a serial interface.
+Commands sent by the console are delivered to one of the two groups (either ‘mem. card 0’ and ‘controller 0’, or ‘mem. card 1’ and ‘controller 1’).
+The two accessories answer with their unique identifiers, allowing the console to focus on a particular type of device (memory card or controller) from that point onward.

 Operating System

 The system includes a 512 KB ROM that stores a ‘BIOS’.
-This program performs many services, including taking care of the startup process, displaying a user shell and finally, exposing a collection of I/O routines [21].
+This program performs many services, including taking care of the startup process, displaying the user shell, and exposing a collection of I/O routines [24].

 BIOS/Kernel

-The BIOS is a critical dependency for games, as this program bootstraps them from the CD drive.
-Moreover, the BIOS serves as a ‘middle man’ to interact with the console’s hardware.
-The latter methodology is similar to what IBM implemented with their IBM PC BIOS, which encouraged developers to make use of a standard interrupt table (containing I/O routines) instead of platform-dependent I/O ports.
+The BIOS is a critical dependency for games.
+Not only this program bootstraps them from the CD drive, it also acts as an intermediary to interact with the console’s hardware.
+This methodology resembles IBM’s implementation of their IBM PC BIOS, which encouraged developers to use a standard interrupt table (containing I/O routines) instead of relying on platform-dependent I/O ports.

 Having said that, the PS1 BIOS exposes routines such as:

-Since BIOS ROM access is very slow (it’s connected to an 8-bit data bus), the APIs are packaged in the form of a Kernel and copied to main RAM during boot.
-Thus, 64 KB of main RAM are reserved for said Kernel.
-By the way, the Kernel is also referred to as PlayStation OS.
+Since access to the BIOS ROM is very slow (as it’s connected via an 8-bit data bus), the APIs are packaged in the form of a Kernel and copied to main RAM during boot.
+Thus, 64 KB of main RAM are reserved for the Kernel, also referred to as PlayStation OS.

 Boot process

-The CPU’s reset vector is at 0xBFC00000, which points to the BIOS ROM.
+The CPU’s reset vector is located at 0xBFC00000, which points to the BIOS ROM.

 Image